LotofTools

 When invoicing international clients, use the correct ISO 4217 currency code (USD, EUR, GBP) and proper formatting.
 This generator uses Intl.NumberFormat to automatically format amounts with the correct symbol position ($100 vs 100€ vs ¥100), decimal separators, and digit grouping for 40+ currencies.
 Always specify the currency clearly on your invoice to avoid ambiguity.
 For international wire transfers, include your SWIFT/BIC code and IBAN.
 Consider using services like Wise for better exchange rates on cross-border payments.

-Adding a QR code to your invoice lets clients scan and pay instantly from their phone.
-Enter your PayPal.me link, Venmo username URL, or any payment page and a QR code is generated automatically — no third-party service needed.
+Adding a QR code to your invoice lets clients scan and pay instantly from their phone instead of typing an account number, manually logging into a bank app, or copying a payment link from email.
+Enter your PayPal.me link, Venmo username URL, Stripe payment page, or any checkout URL and a QR code is generated automatically in the browser — no third-party service, no account, no tracking.
 The QR code appears on both the live preview and the PDF export.
-Studies show that invoices with QR codes reduce payment friction by up to 40%.
-This is especially effective for freelancers and small businesses where speed of payment directly impacts cash flow.
+The value is simple: fewer clicks between “I opened the invoice” and “payment submitted” means a shorter days-sales-outstanding for you.
+For freelancers and small businesses where cash-flow timing matters more than margin, that friction cut is the difference between getting paid this week and chasing the invoice next month.

 Invoice Numbering Best Practices